jtlowe/studio-icons/README.md

 ## Thanks

-Thanks to Philipp Kief's for the much appreciated [Material Icon Theme](https://github.com/PKief/vscode-extension-material-icon-theme).
+Thanks to Philipp Kief's for the much appreciated [Material Icon Theme](https://github.com/PKief/vscode-extension-material-icon-theme)!
 Used this as a great starting point for mapping icons to extensions/filenames.

-Thanks to the Microsoft team for their excellent icon set.
+Thanks to the Microsoft team for their excellent icon set!